 The company reports that having an airframe capable of handing multiple flight missions will help the company start flying sooner than companies which are focusing only on passenger transport.

-The company plans to sell their aircraft commercially, to governments, and the military and see their aircraft in many types of operations such as agriculture, search and rescue, cargo delivery, sight-seeing, personal flight and more.
+The company plans to sell their aircraft to commercial market, governments, and the military for use in many types of operations such as agriculture, search and rescue, cargo delivery, sight-seeing, personal flight and more.
 Pending regulation and approvals, Astro expects pre-sales to take place as early as 2021.

 - Aircraft: eVTOL aircraft with detachable pods allowing for a variety of transportation missions.